Open vs. Closed Adoption in Alberta: What the Law Actually Says

 What Birth Parents Can Legally Require

-Birth parents in Alberta private adoption cannot impose legally binding contact requirements through the adoption order.
-Their consent to the adoption is a legal instrument that, once irrevocable, transfers parental rights fully to the adoptive parents.
+Birth parents in Alberta private adoption should not assume that an informal openness commitment creates a legally binding contact requirement through the adoption order.
+Their consent to the adoption is a legal instrument that, once irrevocable, transfers parental rights to the adoptive parents.

 However, agencies typically ask adoptive families to commit to openness arrangements before a match is made.
 While these commitments are social rather than legal, violating them can be seen as an ethical failure — and birth parents who feel commitments have been abandoned often do seek legal advice, even if the legal basis for compelling contact is limited.